Christopher Plummer, dashing grandee of stage and film, dies at 91

 “I was a lousy husband and an even worse father,” he wrote, singling out his absenteeism from his first wife, singer and actress Tammy Grimes, and their daughter, Amanda Plummer, who became a Tony-winning actress.

-Mr. Plummer found the party scene of the Swinging Sixties a good fit, where he also discovered romance in the form one of the scene’s professional participants: Patricia Lewis, a showbiz columnist for a London newspaper.
+Mr. Plummer found the party scene of the Swinging Sixties a good fit, where he also discovered romance in the form of one of the scene’s professional participants: Patricia Lewis, a showbiz columnist for a London newspaper.

 One evening, sufficiently lubricated, they left their regular night spot with Lewis at the wheel.
 She crashed the convertible near Buckingham Palace in a smash that left Mr. Plummer unscathed but Lewis in a life-threatening coma.
 After her recovery, they wed in 1962 and divorced almost five years later.